guettli/git-tips/README.md

 gh pr view --web
 ```

+# vscode: autoFetch

+I like the vscode git [`autoFetch` setting](https://code.visualstudio.com/docs/sourcecontrol/overview#_remotes).
+This fetches the latest changes from the remote every N seconds.

 # Which line ignores a file?

 You have a file `foo/bar.baz` which gets somehow ignored by a line in a .gitignore.